Pylons/pyramid/docs/tutorials/bfgwiki/authorization.rst

 .. code-block:: python
    :linenos:

-   from repoze.bfg.security import Allow from repoze.bfg.security import Everyone
+   from pyramid.security import Allow from pyramid.security import Everyone

 Our root model is a ``Wiki`` object.
 We'll add the following line at class scope to our ``Wiki`` class: